While the answer to this question may seem obvious to me and other designers, business owners aren’t always clear on that.

 You could approach it in different ways:

-- You could remove the old website and put up a temporary page with new branding (not good if your current website is making you sales)
+- You could remove the old website and put up a temporary page with new branding (not good if you’re getting sales from your current website).

 The latter option is also cash flow friendly, as you’re not pressed to jump into a new website project sooner than you’re ready.